luisbocanegra/kde-material-you-colors/README.md

 # Notes

-- To update color with `plasma-apply-colorscheme` (utility provided by plasma developers), the file containing the new color scheme must have a different name than the current one, to workaround this the program creates two scheme files with different names, then applies one after the other.
+- To update color with `plasma-apply-colorscheme` (utility provided by KDE developers), the file containing the new color scheme must have a different name than the current one, to workaround this the program creates two scheme files with different names, then applies one after the other.
 As a result you end up with duplicated color schemes and maybe some lag while updating schemes.

 - The wallpaper is obtained in the following order: